Kehlani Releases New Album Cover & Tracklist For Highly Anticipated ‘It Was Good Until It Wasn’t’

 Kehlani has been rolling out her album It Was Good Until It Wasn’t over the course of the past month and fans will finally get the big reveal this Friday, May 8, across all streaming platforms.
 Kehlani released singles “Toxic,” “Everybody Business,” and “F&MU” from the album, with all tracks receiving their own music videos recently.

-“TOXIC (QUARANTINE STYLE) out now on my youtube i was red wine drunk tonight and locked myself in my room for an hour never edited a video before,” reads the Instagram post following the video release on March 25.
+“TOXIC (QUARANTINE STYLE) out now on my youtube i was red wine drunk tonight and locked myself in my room for an hour never edited a video before,” reads her Instagram post following the video release on March 25.

-All three videos were produced by the Oakland-native herself under her directorial name, Hyphy Williamz.
+All three videos were produced by the Oakland native herself under her directorial name, Hyphy Williamz.

 The album will have 15 tracks, including an intro, outro, and a skit.
-The effort will also see features from Tory Lanez on “Can I,” Jhene Aiko on “Change Your Life,” Masego on “Hate The Club,” Lucky Daye on “Can You Blame Me,” and James Blake on “Grieving.”
+The effort will also see features from Tory Lanez on “Can I,” Jhene Aiko on “Change Your Life,” Masego on “Hate the Club,” Lucky Daye on “Can You Blame Me,” and James Blake on “Grieving.”

-This will be the singer’s second studio album, and one that is highly anticipated.
-It follows her 2017 album, SweetSexySavage, a recording that received gold certification from the RIAA that same year, reported by Clizbeats.
+This will be the singer’s second studio album and one that is highly anticipated.
+It follows her 2017 album, SweetSexySavage, a recording that received gold certification from the RIAA that same year, reported Clizbeats.

 Kehlani released the front cover of the album last week on Friday, April 24.
 The cover pictured her standing on what appears to be a lawn chair, and she was wearing cutoff blue jean shorts and a white crop top while looking over a brick wall.
 She held a a watering hose in her hand.